 One problem is that plastic particles contain all the chemicals in the original plastic, which includes endocrine (hormone) disruptors.
 Another is that the plastic particles accumulate once they are in the organs.
 Yes, studies find plastic particles in humans (e.g., the placenta, the lungs, and other tissues) and also that many microparticles are excreted in feces.
 But much is still unknown.

-A study by Canadian researchers looked at all available evidence from 26 studies to try to get some idea of how many microparticles of plastic Americans ingest over one year.
-The researchers estimate that annual consumption of microplastics ranges from 39,000 to 52,000 particles (depending on age and sex).
+A study by Canadian researchers estimated that the consumption of microplastics by Americans ranges from 39,000 to 52,000 particles (depending on age and sex) each year.
 When they added in inhalation of microplastic particles, the numbers increased to 74,000 to 121,000.
 And those who only drink bottled water may be getting an additional 90,000 microplastics (versus about 4000 microplastics from tap water).
+Yikes!

 Since more and more plastics are entering the environment each year, then this does not bode well for humans.
 We need to deal with plastic pollution!

 Excerpts from an article by Erica Cirino in The Scientist: Opinion: Plastic Pollution May Endanger Brains

 In 1950, 2 million metric tons of plastic were produced globally; in 2015, petro-chemical companies churned out 381 million metric tons.
 Most plastic waste—more than 6.3 billion metric tons of it has been generated by humans over the last 80 years—is never recycled.
 And to scientists’ best knowledge, petroleum-based plastic will never biodegrade.
 Instead, it breaks up into ever-smaller particles that always remain plastic. ...continue reading "Microplastics Are Entering Our Bodies"